iremdemiralp/Marketing-Campaign-Data-Integration-and-Performance-Analysis/README.md

 This repository contains SQL analysis scripts created using DBeaver.
 Each file includes queries tailored to specific business needs or data analysis scenarios.

 ### Project Overview
 This project focuses on integrating and analyzing advertising performance data from Facebook Ads and Google Ads.
 The main goal is to track and compare cross-platform marketing metrics to support ROI-driven campaign decisions.
+Additionally, the analysis aims to uncover year-over-year changes, trends, and evaluate the efficiency of budget and conversion performance across platforms.

 ### Key Objectives
 Data Integration: Merged and standardized data from both platforms using SQL and Common Table Expressions (CTEs).